DataStax-Academy/nosqlbench-workshop-online/3-custom-workloads/README.md

 ./nb ./cql-iot-basic-scenario.yaml default --progress console:1s
 ```

 ## Ok, I think it's time to grab a cup of coffee or tea and take a mental break.
 I threw a good amount at you there.
-There is a TON more you can do with NoSQLBench, but this should get you started and on your way to benchmarking your data models!
+There is a TON more you can do with NoSQLBench, but this should get you started and on your way to benchmarking your data models.
+Happy benchmarking!

 ![OK](https://github.com/DataStax-Academy/nosqlbench-workshop-online/blob/master/materials/images/welldone.jpg?raw=true)